-If you tell us to make a currency exchange, or we need to convert the currency of a payment into or out of your account or a cash withdrawal made using your Revolut Card, we'll use an exchange rate based on our market rate, which is based on foreign-exchange markets.
+If you tell us to make a currency exchange, or we need to convert the currency of a payment into or out of your account (including cash withdrawals), we'll use an exchange based on our market data, which is based on foreign-exchange markets.
+This means we use a variable exchange rate which is changing constantly.
 We add a percentage mark-up if:

 We understand that when you make a payment, one of the most important things is that the person the payment is for receives it on time.
 When their bank will receive the money depends on what time you tell us to make the payment, and the currency you want us to make it in.

 The table below explains when we'll make payments.

 |Type of payment you want to make||If you provide your payment instruction at this time…||…we'll receive your payment instruction at this time|

 |Instant transfer to a Revolut account||Any time||Immediately|

 |Payment to someone else's bank account||Before 1pm on a business day||Immediately|